 PART I REQUIREMENTS

-1. In accordance with Exhibit A, Section 13 of the Purchase Order Agreement between ALSTOM Power Inc. ("Seller") and E-Next Generation LLC ("Purchaser"), dated August 6, 2001, (the "Agreement"), Purchaser acting through its Agent, Enron North America Corp., hereby amends the Purchase Order Agreement to include all changes set forth in this Change Order Number 1.
+1. In accordance with Exhibit A, Section 13 of the Purchase Order Agreement between ALSTOM Power Inc. ("Seller") and E-Next Generation LLC ("Purchaser"), dated August 6, 2001, (the "Agreement"), Purchaser acting through its Agent, Enron North America Corp. (“Agent”), hereby amends the Purchase Order Agreement to include all changes set forth in this Change Order Number 1.

 2. Summary of Change: Pursuant to Exhibit A, Section 13 of the Purchase Order Agreement, Agent directs and Seller agrees to change the document delivery requirements set forth in Exhibit B, in accordance with the following requirements: